danielabar/meblog/src/markdown/gatsby-unit-testing.md

 npm test -- --watch
 ```

 Jest can also generate a coverage report showing percentage of lines and files in the project that have been "covered", i.e. exercised by a test.
 Don't stress about getting this all the way up to 100% as that can be difficult.
-Instead I use the coverage report to focus on areas of the project that are missing tests and see where test coverage could be improved.
+Rather, the coverage report is useful to identify areas of the project that are missing or low on tests and see where test coverage could be improved.
 The command to run tests and generate the coverage report is:

 ```
 npm test -- --coverage